hayleyrbrooks/VNI/preprocessing/mri_setup_preproc.md

-# VNI fMRI data set-up and quality check
+# VNI fMRI data set-up and quality check (before MRIQC and fMRIprep)
 -	Goal: make data BIDS compliant and visually inspect T1w and functional runs
 - 	This was originally done on HPC.
 We moved everything to RDAC after dataset was BIDS compliant